 Yet offering a coupon or a set discount for a Repeat Purchase can also improve your Retention Rate.
 If you do opt for this type of offer, make sure it provides more value than any publicly available discount; so it makes customers feel sufficiently appreciated.

-You might offer a larger discount than usual; or send an offer right when the customer is due for renewal.
+For Example: You might offer a larger discount than usual; or send an offer right when the customer is due for renewal.

 Position Your Business As A Trusted Advisor: To Retain More Clients, Your Business Has To Demonstrate Credibility.